-In this regard, the act of failing to provide the CE certificates (or "credits") in accordance with s.
-31(3) of the Regulation, and the potential violation of s.
+In this regard, the act of failing to provide information in accordance with s.
+481(2) of the Regulation, and the potential violation of s.
 481(2) of the Act regarding the Demand prompted the AIC to commence an investigation.

 Regulatory offences such as these are strict liability offences.
-As such, the AIC has the onus to prove that the Demand was properly made upon the Agent, proper in the sense that they meet all of the requirements under the Act, and that the Agent did not comply.
+As such, the AIC has the onus to prove that the Demand was properly made upon the Agent, proper in the sense that they meet all the requirements under the Act, and that the Agent did not comply.
 Once this occurs, the responsibility then shifts to the Agent to establish that due diligence was exercised in meeting the statutory requirement to respond.
 To substantiate this due diligence defence, the Agent must prove that all reasonable means were taken to avoid making the offence.
 There is nothing that requires the AIC to prove that the Agent's failure to respond was intentional.
-Given the facts in their entirety, it is clear that the Agent did not act with due diligence and the Council finds the Agent guilty of violating s.
-481(2) of the Act and subsequently violated s.
-480(1)(b) of the Act, as alleged.

-In consideration of the evidence before it, and the appropriateness of the request to confirm CE records under the Regulation, the Council is satisfied that the Demand met the requirements of s.
-481 of the Act.
+In consideration of the evidence before it, and the appropriateness of the request to provide information under the Regulation, the Council is satisfied that the Demand met the requirements of s.
+481(2) of the Act.
 The Council agreed that the Agent was given a reasonable opportunity to respond to the Demand.
 Given the fact that the Agent failed to respond when called upon, the Agent has not met the burden of proof to establish the due diligence defence.
 As such, the Council finds the Agent guilty of violating s.
 481(2) of the Act, and also finds that the Agent has subsequently violated s.
 480(1)(b) of the Act.

 In terms of the applicable sanction, the Act requires that all holders, and former holders, of certificates of authority produce information when called upon.
-The public is not well-served when agents fail to comply with demands, like the Demand made in this case.
+The Council is of the view that the public is not wellserved when agents fail to comply with demands, like the Demand made in this case.
 Pursuant to s.
 13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
 125/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
-In this case, the Agent did not satisfy the audit by the deadline provided, however subsequently satisfied the audit after receiving the Report.
+In this case, the Agent did not satisfy the audit by the deadline provided, however, the Agent subsequently satisfied the audit after receiving the Report.
 In consideration of all of the evidence, the Council orders that a penalty in the amount of \$500.00 be levied against the Agent.